Gorakhnath Math

-Gorakhnath Math, also known as Gorakhnath Temple or Shri Gorakhnath Mandir, is a Hindu temple of the Nath monastic order group of the Nath tradition.
+Gorakhnath Math or Gorakhnath Temple or Shri Gorakhnath Mandir is a Hindu temple of the Nath monastic order group of the Nath tradition.
 The name Gorakhnath derives from the medieval saint, Gorakshanath (c.
-11th century CE), a yogi who travelled widely across India and authored a number of texts that form a part of the canon of Nath Sampradaya.
+11th century CE), a yogi who travelled widely across India and authored a number of texts that form a part of the canon of Natha Sampradaya.
 The Nath tradition was founded by guru Matsyendranath.
 This math is situated in Gorakhpur, Uttar Pradesh, India within large premises.
 The temple performs various cultural and social activities and serves as the cultural hub of the city.

 History

 Gorakhpur takes its name from Gorakhnath, who was a saint of the 'Nath Sampradaya'.
 A shrine called Gorakhnath Mandir was built in his honour at the location where he did his Sādhanā.

 The Gorakhpur region comprises the districts of Maharajganj, Kushinagar, Deoria, Azamgarh, Mau, Ballia and parts of Nepal Terai.
 These areas, which may be called the Gorakhpur Janapad, were an important centre of the Hindu culture.

 Gorakhpur was a part of the kingdom of Magadha, one of the sixteen Mahajanapadas in the 6th century BCE.
 The lunar dynasty of whom are believed to have ruled the area, included King Brihadratha.
 Gorakhpur remained an integral part of the erstwhile empires of the Maurya, Shunga, Kushan, Gupta and Harsha dynasties.

 The website of Gorakhnath Mandir describes its history and the attacks which the temple had to bear from time to time.